 The decision for any school to become an academy rests with its governing body.
 Parents whose children attend the school in question along with local community stakeholders will be consulted on their views about the proposals.
 When a governing body makes an application for a school to become an academy, the application is considered by the Department for Education.
 Ultimately the Secretary of State for Education will decide whether or not to approve the application from the governing body, this decision function is delegated to the local Regional Schools Commissioner.

-The Governing Bodies of the four schools proposing to become academies within the new Salisbury Plain Academies trust resolved to become academies in July 2014, and submitted their academy conversion applications to the DfE.
+The Governing Bodies of the four schools that proposed to become academies within the new Salisbury Plain Academies trust resolved to become academies in July 2014, and submitted their academy conversion applications to the DfE.
 Full conversion to academy status took place on the 1st July 2016.

 Can a school convert without the support of the governing body?